How good onboarding is done

-Onboarding is about more than making a first impression.
+Good onboarding is about more than making a great first impression.
 In order for onboarding to go smoothly, candidates need to not only have all their paperwork done, but they need to have a firm grasp of their responsibilities and role within their company.
-And while you need to guide a candidate through their first day on the job, what separates good onboarding from bad is that good onboarding leaves candidates empowered, rather than afraid.
+And while you need to guide a candidate through their first day on the job, what separates good onboarding from bad is that good onboarding leaves candidates empowered and prepared rather than afraid and disorganized.

 Get all of the humdrum prerequisites out of the way as soon as possible.
 Ideally, you want to get most of the legal forms, benefits packages, and other new hire detritus out of the way electronically before they even step foot in the door.
 Paperless onboarding will help them feel more productive on their first day and beyond.